fpetrot/128-test/global/README.md

 ## utils
 you can use:
 - compare\_res.sh: to show all tests that failed then view differences with vimdiff
-- make\_binary.sh: to create binary files (only newlib bin will be used, you can find output in build/obj)
+- make\_binary.sh: to create binary files for cva6 (only newlib bin will be used, you can find output in build/obj)
 - utils/global\_var.h: parameters for polybench tests (if compile in int, float, double, printf modifier...)

 ## build dir
-- bin: binaries files for libfemto and newlib
+- bin: binaries files for libfemto, newlib and binaries to use for cva6
 - dump: result of objdump for newlib binaries
 - exp: expected result for testsi (\_new.exp means result for newlib) .
 If no result is provided you will have \_temp.exp file (the output of the binary), and if you have a wrong output you will have \_err.exp file.
-- obj: binaries to use with cva6

 ### tips
 you can use 'qemu-system-riscv64  -nographic -bios none -cpu x-rv128 -accel tcg,thread=single -machine virt -kernel file -d plugin -plugin /home/fred/qemu-riscv128/build-elf128/contrib/plugins/libexeclog.so' to compare with the trace of cva6.